salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-node-text-content-setter.md

 For security the `Node#textContent` setter is distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/Node/docs/textContent-setter.md -->
-## set: Node.prototype.textContent [Main]
+## Node.prototype.textContent setter

 ### Summary

 This property allows users to replace DOM inside the element with his text.
-In Locker, we share the HEAD and BODY.
+In Lightning Web Security, we share the HEAD and BODY.
 This will allow a malicious user to replace the DOM of the HEAD and BODY with his text.
 Therefore, corrupting the DOM.

 ### Distorted Behavior